Handling of Covid 19 virus on Svalbard

 - The basic preparedness at Svalbard is vulnerable, and prevention is therefore extremely important.
 Residents and visitors are therefore encouraged to be aware of hygiene and infection prevention, says Governor Kjerstin Askholt.

-- We follow the same principles as on the mainland for home isolation and home quarantine.
-For travelers and tourists this will involve isolation or quarantine at the accommodation they are going to.
+We follow the same principles as on the mainland for home isolation and home quarantine.
+For travellers and tourists this will involve – if they get sick or must be infection quarantine under the stay on Svalbard, they must be in isolation or quarantine at the accommodation they are going to.

 The emergency response actors at Svalbard, who are responsible for critical functions in the community, plan on how to maintain the operation of these services should the employees be affected by corona infection.